mariusz-schimke/GiGraph/README.md

 For a complete list of supported elements and their attributes, you can study the <a href="http://www.graphviz.org/doc/info/shapes.html#html" target="_blank">documentation</a> and compose an HTML label by yourself, but there is an easier way.
 The *DotHtmlBuilder* class lets you compose and style a label with the set of HTML elements that Graphviz does support.

 Consider the following example.
-For simplicity, it's uses only a narrow subset of methods provided by the builder.
+For simplicity, it uses only a narrow subset of methods provided by the builder.

 ```c#
 var graph = new DotGraph();